Our environment is made up of chemical compounds. Yes, everything is a chemical! (mind blown)

 Septic tank - is an underground container where bacteria break down the organic materials before it is moved out to the soil.

-Sewage Treatment Plants - treat wastes from homes, businesses and industries.
+Sewage Treatment Plants - treat wastes from homes, businesses and industries, then returns the water to a water source as effluent (ex. river)

 Storm sewers - are large pipes that collect the large amounts of rainwater from street drains, which go directly into rivers and lakes without treatment.